Virgin Media 200Mb broadband review

 To check whether Virgin Media is available nearby use our postcode search below - although take note about this search.

 Enter your postcode above to check availability in your area.

-Short answer: the signs are promising.
-Virgin Media take speeds seriously and it shows.
+The short answer is that Virgin Media take speed seriously and it shows.

-Ofcom's last report into broadband speeds showed that, on average customers received:
+Ofcom's latest report into broadband speeds showed that, on average customers received:

 |Average over 24 hours||Peak times (8-10pm weekdays)|